Environmental Product Declaration: Construction sector

 The European Committee for Standardization (CEN) standard, EN 15804:2012+A2:2019/AC:2021, is a common PCR for construction materials.
-Other complementary standards, for example for environmental building assessment (EN 15978) are also published by the same Technical Committee.
+Other complementary standards, for example, for environmental building assessment (EN 15978), or PCR for Electrical and Electonical products EN 50693 (EN IEC 63366) are also published by the same Technical Committee.

 In order to enhance harmonization, the main Programme Operators for EPD verification in the construction sector created ECO Platform, with members from various European countries.

 The Programme Operators approved to issue EPDs with the ECO Platform verified logo are: